IPL Photofacial Treatments in Calgary

 WHO IS A GOOD CANDIDATE FOR AN IPL PHOTOFACIALTREATMENT?

-You’re a good candidate for IPL Photofacial treatment if you are looking to even out your skin tone, reduce signs of aging or if you are bothered by skin imperfections like redness, brown spots, freckles.
+You’re a good candidate for IPL Photofacial treatment in Calgary if you are looking to even out your skin tone, reduce signs of aging or if you are bothered by skin imperfections like redness, brown spots, freckles.

 Only those with lighter skin colors are good candidates for this treatment, as it treats very superficially and can sometimes be unsafe for those with very dark brown or black skin.